Sulfonyl halide: Reactions

+Reduction with tetrathiotungstate ions (WS4(2-)) induces dimerization to the disulfide.

 Common sulfonyl chlorides

 Chlorosulfonated polyethylene (CSPE) is produced industrially by chlorosulfonation of polyethylene.
 CSPE is noted for its toughness, hence its use for roofing shingles.

 An industrially important derivative is benzenesulfonyl chloride.
 In the laboratory, useful reagents include tosyl chloride, brosyl chloride, nosyl chloride and mesyl chloride.

 Sulfonyl fluorides

 Sulfonyl fluorides have the general formula RSO2F.
-"Most, if not all" industrially synthesized perfluorooctanesulfonyl derivatives, such as PFOS, have the sulfonyl fluoride as their precursor.
+They can be produced by treating sulfonic acids with sulfur tetrafluoride: